ppmim/PAPI4K/docs/index.rst

 by the PAPI pipeline, showing the status of the current pipeline version and describing data reduction process of the PANIC data using PAPI.

+Although PAPI was developed for the PANIC camera with **H2RG** detector, it as updated in 2020 to support the new **H4RG** detector integrated into PANIC.

-Although PAPI was developed for the PANIC camera, its development was initiated using data from Omega2000_ camera at the 3.5m CAHA telescope and HAWK-I_ camera at the VLT; thus, in principle it should work with data these instruments, although it is not optimized for them.
+Moreover, its development was initiated using data from Omega2000_ camera at the 3.5m CAHA telescope and HAWK-I_ camera at the VLT; thus, in principle it should work with data these instruments, although it is not optimized for them.

 In addition to this html version of the manual, there is also a pdf_ version to download.